 How Many Calories Do They Burn?

-To lose one pound of body fat, you must burn a surplus of 3,500 calories, and Harvard Health publication recommends burning around 250 calories through exercises daily to get to your healthy weight [3].
+To shed a pound of fat, you need to burn 3,500 calories more than you consume.
+Harvard Health suggests burning 250 calories daily through exercise for healthy weight loss [3].

 As far as the results of my testing go, pull-ups did help burn some additional fat for my clients, especially visceral fat around the abdomen, but still, they are not as effective as cardio exercises or those explicitly designed for losing weight.